 There can be various reasons for processes not being able to fork and thus that means there are also various resolution:

 - There may be misbehaving services or processes running.
 Always confirm that number of processes, threads or memory consumption is expected in your use case before raising any limits.
 Raising limits while not fixing the root cause of the process, thread or memory leak may lead to worse, unpredictable consequences.

-- When the system runs into a limitation in the number of processes, increase the nproc value in
+When the system runs into a limitation in the number of processes, increase the

 When the system runs into an out of memory situation, locate the application with the memory leak.
 Consider running valgrind against the application, which will report any memory leaks that are found, or contact your application vendor.